Kiwoito Africa Safaris

 Hiking Time: 3-4 hours

-On our last day, we continue the descent to Mweka Gate and collect the summit certificates.
-At lower elevations, it can be wet and muddy.
-From the gate, we continue another hour to Mweka Village.
-A vehicle will meet us at Mweka Village to drive us back to the hotel in Moshi.
+On the final day, we descend to Mweka Gate and collect the summit certificates.
+At lower elevations, it may be wet and muddy.
+From the gate, we travel another hour to Mweka Village.
+A vehicle will meet us at Mweka Village and drive us back to the Moshi hotel.

 Price